 6 Ways to Create a Culture of Safety on Jobsites Part 2

 The construction industry is comprised of a broad range of activities that can be hazardous to workers.
-From roof falls to electrocutions to exposure to silica dust, construction companies must be safety-conscious for good reason.
+From roof falls to electrocutions to exposure to silica dust, construction companies must continuously be safety-conscious.
 For this reason, creating a culture of safety is essential.
 This article will discuss the final three ways to make safety a regular part of your jobsite.
 Read part one for the first three tips.

 4. Encourage Open Communication

-The last thing you want to deal with are employees reporting safety concerns about your jobsite.
-When you foster an environment of transparency and open communication, employees will feel they can come to management with concerns without fear of reprisal.
+When you foster an environment of transparency and open communication, employees feel comfortable coming to management with concerns without fear of reprisal.
 Encourage your workers to communicate their concerns and be prepared to make adjustments.
-Besides, OSHA takes worker complaints seriously and will move quickly to investigate infractions as well as retaliation claims.
+OSHA takes worker complaints seriously and will move quickly to investigate infractions as well as retaliation claims.

 5. Make Regular Field Safety Inspections

 Conducting regular field inspections is an effective way to improve safety.
 For one, safety risks and unsafe behaviors can be identified to prevent accidents.
-Although you will have inspections at the state and federal level, it is best to perform your own inspections to ensure the jobsite remains efficient and hazard free.
+Although you will have inspections at the state and federal level, it is best to perform your own inspections to ensure the jobsite remains efficient and free of hazards.

 6. Focus on the “Fatal Four”

-- Providing workers with appropriate ladders and personal fall arrest system will decrease fall incidents.
+- Providing workers with appropriate ladders and personal fall arrest systems will decrease fall incidents.